canvasxyz/teekit/GETTING-STARTED.md

 Create your `app.ts` that will run inside the kettle VM.

 You can refer to `packages/kettle/app.ts` as an example.
-You should use Hono as the server, and SQLite (sqld) as the database.
-The application will run inside a Cloudflare `workerd` runtime.
+You should use Hono as the server, Cloudflare `workerd` as the runtime, and workerd's built-in SQLite as the database.

 ```
 # Run your application locally: